Super-Resolution Domain Adaptation Networks for Semantic Segmentation via Pixel and Output Level Aligning: Introduction

-Explicitly considering the resolution problem, in this paper, we propose a novel end-to-end network that can simultaneously conduct Super-Resolution and Domain Adaptation (SRDA-Net), which improves the segmentation performance from low-resolution remote sensing data to high-resolution remote sensing data.
-Fig.~\ref{fig:example} briefly depicts the problem setting: source domain (low-resolution remote sensing images) with labels and target domain (high-resolution remote sensing images) without labels.
-SRDA-Net is motivated by two recent research: 1) adversarial training based UDA methods for semantic segmentation 2) super-resolution and semantic segmentation can promote each other.
-In previous works, most of the UDA methods resort to adversarial training to reduce the domain discrepancies.
-For instance, Zhang \emph{et al}. \cite{zhang2018fully} apply the adversarial loss to the lower layers of segmentation network because the lower layers mainly capture the appearance information of the images.
-Tsai \emph{et al}. \cite{tsai2018learning} employ the adversarial feature learning in the output space over the base segmentation model.
-Vu \emph{et al}. \cite{vu2019advent} also reduce the discrepancies of feature distributions in output space through Adversarial Entropy Minimization.
-Moreover, recent research shows that super-resolution and semantic segmentation can boost each other.
-Some researchers show that super-resolution results can be improved by semantic priors, such as semantic segmentation probability maps \cite{wang2018recovering} or segmentation labels \cite{rad2019srobb}.
-In the field of remote sensing, high-resolution images which contain many details are important for image segmentation \cite{lei2019simultaneous}.
-For instance, Lei \emph{et al}. \cite{lei2019simultaneous} propose to combine image super-resolution in segmentation network to obtain improvements on both super-resolution and segmentation tasks.
+In this paper, explicitly considering the resolution problem, a novel end-to-end network is designed, which can simultaneously conduct Super-Resolution and Domain Adaptation, to improve the segmentation performance from low-resolution remote sensing data to high-resolution remote sensing data.
+Figure~\ref{fig:example} briefly depicts the problem setting: source domain (low-resolution remote sensing images) with labels and target domain (high-resolution remote sensing images) without labels.
+SRDA-Net is motivated by two recent research: 1) super-resolution and semantic segmentation can promote each other, 2) adversarial training based UDA methods for semantic segmentation.
+Recently, some studies have shown that super-resolution and semantic segmentation can boost each other.
+For instance, researchers indicate that super-resolution results can be improved by semantic priors, such as semantic segmentation probability maps \cite{Wang2018Recovering} or segmentation labels \cite{Rad2019Srobb}.
+In the field of remote sensing, high-resolution images contain more detailed informaition, and this is very important for image segmentation \cite{Lei2019Simultaneous}.
+Lei \emph{et al}. \cite{Lei2019Simultaneous} proposed to embed image super-resolution into segmentation network to improve the performance on both super-resolution and segmentation tasks.
+Furthermore, most of the UDA methods successfully reduce the domain discrepancies drawing support from the adversarial training.
+For instance, Zhang \emph{et al}. \cite{Zhang2018Fully} applied the adversarial loss to the lower layers of the segmentation network because the lower layers mainly capture the appearance information of the images.
+Tsai \emph{et al}. \cite{Tsai2018Learning} employed the adversarial feature learning in the output space over the base segmentation model.
+Vu \emph{et al}. \cite{Vu2019} also reduced the discrepancies of feature distributions in output space through Adversarial Entropy Minimization.